 Consequently, corporates have begun to look beyond their organisational boundaries to assess whether their supply chain ecosystem is equipped to help them grow and compete in a challenging business environment.

 Banks – if they truly want to support global trade – should do the same, adjusting their lens to focus on whole communities, rather than single clients.

-Even popular supply chain finance techniques, such as post-shipment financing (or supplier financing) are still focused on the large corporate’s needs, so banks’ engagement with suppliers is mainly to onboard them to the program, rather than working with them to understand their supply chain and financing needs, how their growth is linked to that of their customer, and devising solutions accordingly.
+A number of banks have introduced supply chain financing, but still focus on the needs of large corporate clients.
+Take supplier financing for example: banks’ engagement with suppliers is typically to onboard them to the programme, rather than working with them to understand their supply chain and financing needs – including how their growth is linked to that of their customer – and devising solutions accordingly.

-For instance, a large manufacturer looking to expand production may be hindered due to constraints in key suppliers’ production capacity.
-It is more difficult and costly for some of these suppliers to access financing on their own compared with the large corporation they supply.
-These costs are then passed on to the manufacturer, resulting in lower margins.
-Furthermore, the solutions available to these suppliers are typically limited to vanilla post shipment finance.
-By taking an ecosystem approach, these obstacles to growth can be removed, allowing banks to go beyond traditional post-shipment finance to offer best fit banking solutions.
+To take an example, a large manufacturer looking to expand production may be hindered by constraints in key suppliers’ capacity.
+It is more difficult and costly for some of these suppliers to access financing, than it is for the large corporate they supply to.
+As such, the solutions available to these suppliers are typically plain vanilla post shipment finance.

 Positioning for growth